|Title||Public Works Director|

 We value diverse perspectives, backgrounds, and life experiences.
 We are committed to building a workforce of diverse voices to impact decision-making, drive growth, and better serve our community.
 We strongly encourage those wanting to work with and serve diverse populations to apply.

-Applications will be accepted electronically at raftelis.hire.trakstar.com.
+Applications will be accepted electronically by Raftelis at raftelis.hire.trakstar.com.
 Applicants complete a brief online form and are prompted to provide a cover letter and resume.
-Open until filled.
-Please apply as soon as possible.
+Applications will be accepted through August 21, 2022.